Cam Gallagher Player Props: Guardians vs. Royals

-Cam Gallagher is available when the Cleveland Guardians battle Austin Cox and the Kansas City Royals at Kauffman Stadium Wednesday at 8:10 PM ET.
+Thursday, Cam Gallagher and the Cleveland Guardians face the Kansas City Royals and Zack Greinke, with the first pitch at 2:10 PM ET.

-He returns to action for the first time since June 23, when he went 1-for-2 with a double against the Brewers.
+He is back in action for the first time since June 23, when he went 1-for-2 with a double against the Brewers.

 Cam Gallagher Game Info & Props vs. the Royals